How to Setup MongoDB on Amazon Linux EC2

 Enable MongoDB on Linux

-Run following command will start MongoDB process at the EC2 Instance
+Run the following command to start the MongoDB process on the EC2 instance.

 sudo systemctl start mongod

-Run this command will enable mongod, even after reboot the EC2
+Run this command to enable mongod so it starts automatically even after rebooting the EC2 instance.

 sudo systemctl enable mongod

-Now, at this point, your MongoDB on Linux Server should be ready.
-If you have data you can import or restore it to the MongoDB server.
+Now, at this point, your MongoDB on the Linux server should be ready.
+If you have data, you can import or restore it to the MongoDB server.

 Create Database, Collection, and Record

-Type mongo then it will start MongoDB shell, now let's play around at the server to check everything works.
+Type mongo to start the MongoDB shell.
+Now let's play around on the server to check that everything works.

 mongo